 Faculty may set aside books, media and readings for student use.
 Typically, print reserves do not circulate outside of the library. e-Reserves are accessible to students via their course pages in Blackboard.

-See the How to Place a Reserve Request tutorial
+See also the How to Place a Reserve Request tutorial